oasis-tcs/openc2-ap-pf/oc2pf.md

 * 3.2.1.3 **MUST** support the use of a Transfer Specification that is capable of delivering authenticated, ordered, lossless and uniquely identified OpenC2 messages
 * 3.2.1.4 **SHOULD** support the use of one or more published OpenC2 Transfer Specifications which identify underlying transport protocols such that an authenticated, ordered, lossless, delivery of uniquely identified OpenC2 messages is provided as referenced in [Section 1](#1-introduction) of this specification
 * 3.2.1.5 **MUST** be conformant with Version 1.0 of the OpenC2 Language Specification
-* 3.2.1.6 **MUST** implement the 'query features' Command in accordance with the normative text provided in version 1.0 of the OpenC2 Language Specification
+* 3.2.1.6 **MUST** implement the 'query features' Command in accordance with the normative text provided in Version 1.0 of the OpenC2 Language Specification
 * 3.2.1.7 **MUST** implement the 'response_requested' Command Argument as a valid option for any Command
     * 3.2.1.7.1 All Commands received with a 'response_requested' argument set to 'none' **MUST** process the Command and **MUST NOT** send a Response.
 This criteria supersedes all other normative text as it pertains to Responses
     * 3.2.1.7.2 All Commands received without the 'response_requested' argument **MUST** process the Command and Response in a manner that is consistent with "response_requested":"complete"